Graph Neural Networks for Source Detection: A Review and Benchmark Study: Source Detection Methods

 To the best of our knowledge, Dong et al.~\cite{Dong:2019} were the first to apply GNNs to the source detection problem on networks.
 Specifically, they address a multi-source setting on static networks, assuming that a full snapshot of all node states is observed at some time after the outbreak and that the number of sources is known a priori.
 Their approach, termed {\itshape Graph Convolutional Networks based Source Identification} (GCNSI), is motivated by rumor spreading in social networks and guided by two principles: {\itshape source prominence}, the notion that true sources tend to be surrounded by many infected nodes, and {\itshape rumor centrality}, the idea that distant nodes are less likely to be infected.
 These principles align naturally with the message-passing paradigm of GNNs, in which nodes learn representations based on information exchanged with their neighbors.

 Methodologically, Dong et al.~\cite{Dong:2019} first apply a label-propagation method~\cite{Wang:2017} to augment initial node representations beyond simple one-hot encoded epidemic states.
 However, the benefit of this feature augmentation remains unclear, as GNNs inherently learn higher-order node representations.
 The study does not include a quantitative analysis of its effect.
 Moreover, the approach is benchmarked only against two earlier multi-source methods~\cite{Prakash:2012,Wang:2017} and is evaluated in simplified epidemic scenarios, where each node is either infected or not.
-While such a binary assumption may be reasonable for rumor propagation, it is overly simplistic for disease-spreading contexts that typically include additional states such as {\itshape exposed} or {\itshape recovered}.
-Some of the reported results also raise concerns, for instance, the model’s performance appears to improve with larger numbers of true sources, which, presumably, is an artifact of the evaluation metric.
-Finally, although the authors describe GCNSI as model-agnostic (meaning it does not require explicit prior knowledge of the spreading dynamics), the approach nonetheless relies on specifying a spreading model to generate the training data.
-This notion of spreading model agnosticism is a recurring yet misleading claim found throughout much of the subsequent literature.
-Table~\ref{tab:problems} summarizes the problem settings addressed by Dong et al.~\cite{Dong:2019} and the other studies reviewed in this subsection.
+While such a binary assumption offers simplicity and may be appropriate for rumor propagation, disease-spreading contexts often involve additional states such as {\itshape exposed} or {\itshape recovered}.
+Some of the reported results deserve closer attention, for instance, the model’s performance appears to improve with larger numbers of true sources, which, presumably, is an artifact of the evaluation metric.
+Finally, although the authors describe GCNSI as model-agnostic (meaning it does not require explicit prior knowledge of the spreading dynamics), the approach relies on specifying a spreading model to generate the training data.
+This notion of spreading model agnosticism is a recurring claim throughout the subsequent literature that we argue is somewhat misleading.
+Table~\ref{tab:problems} summarizes the problem settings addressed by Dong et al.~\cite{Dong:2019} and the other studies reviewed in this subsection along four dimensions.